 90% of my clients find their next job through their network.
 As a result, I’m a fan of networking, as in the old-fashioned meet-for-coffee and connect-with-people networking.
 Social media, sure, but nothing beats meeting in the flesh, having a hug, buying lunch for a beloved colleague you haven’t seen in a while.

 Two out of nine chapters in my book are about networking -- I focus on it because it works.
 And I do believe I’m able to get blood from a stone on this one; I have clients who HATE networking, and yet I’ve helped them navigate to that old buddy from 7th grade, that leads to coffee or a beer, and yes, a job referral.

 It’s amazing how easy it is to ask for support from the people that know you and love you when you reframe the ask.
 We’ll talk more about reframing when we meet.

-I don’t like annoying people, I don’t like spam and I don’t like aggressive inauthentic sales methods.
+I don’t like to annoy people, I don’t like spam and I don’t like aggressive inauthentic sales methods.
 I do like to help you self-advocate, and ask for help from the people who want to help you.
 That’s easy, graceful, fun -- and those connections are what makes life magical.
 Let me help you strengthen them.